 Advanced-stage disease — Advanced-stage disease includes stage III and IV follicular lymphoma.
 Some patients with stage II disease will be treated as though they have advanced-stage disease.

 There are many treatment options for patients with advanced-stage disease.
 The choice of treatment depends upon the patient's preference and the need for the treatment to act quickly (if organ function is threatened by the follicular lymphoma).
-Most advanced-stage follicular lymphoma is treated with rituximab (Rituxan®) plus chemotherapy.
-For older people who have symptoms but have no evidence of organ blockage, monoclonal antibody therapy with rituximab (Rituxan®) may be recommended (see 'Monoclonal antibody treatment' below).
+Most advanced-stage follicular lymphoma is treated with a medication called rituximab (brand name: Rituxan), which selectively targets follicular lymphoma tumor cells, plus chemotherapy.
+For older people who have symptoms but have no evidence of organ dysfunction, treatment with rituximab alone may be recommended (see 'Monoclonal antibody treatment' below).

 Patients with follicular lymphoma that decreases in size after being treated with rituximab may choose to receive further treatments with rituximab as "maintenance therapy."
 Maintenance therapy postpones progression of the lymphoma.
 It is not yet clear whether maintenance therapy improves survival.

-Monoclonal antibody treatment — Rituximab (Rituxan®) is a monoclonal antibody used to treat follicular lymphoma.
-Rituximab is frequently combined with chemotherapy treatments.
+Monoclonal antibody treatment — Rituximab (brand name: Rituxan) is a medication used to treat follicular lymphoma, and it is frequently combined with chemotherapy treatments.

-A monoclonal antibody is a purified protein that targets a specific group of cells (usually cancer cells).
+Rituximab is a monoclonal antibody, which means it is a purified protein that targets a specific group of cells (usually cancer cells).
 This has advantages over other cancer treatments such as chemotherapy, which targets all rapidly growing cells.
-There are usually fewer side effects and long-term risks of monoclonal antibody therapies as compared with traditional chemotherapy.
+There are usually fewer side effects and long-term risks of monoclonal antibody therapies than with traditional chemotherapy.